natlogica/hundred-days/r1-log.md

 ### R1D19
 The topic today is using event listeners to pay attention to key presses.
 There are two projects: one is creating an EtchASketch type drawing program; the second is creating a turtle race with multiple instances of the turtle cursor.

+### R1D20
+Today's session is entirely devoted to the first half of creating a snake game in python, using the Turtle package.
+Setting up the movement of the snake involves making three turtles follow one another on the screen.